This is the second installment in Carlos Acevedo’s Rat Bastards series, which takes a look at the fight game’s greatest miscreants.

 What was it that had driven Eboli into such a frenzy?
 The prospect of a fix—the ever-present outcome of so many fights during the Mob era in boxing—seemed possible given the fact that Durando was a 2-1 underdog.
 But there was no question about the result—Durando had obliterated Castellani with a single pulverizing shot.
 Al Certo, a boxing lifer, once told Kevin Mitchell what was behind the commotion.
 “Ernie Durando, from Bayonne, was a tremendous fighter.
 He was a dear friend of mine.
 Anyway, he hit Castellani with an uppercut and the photographer took a shot and his feet were off the ground.
 What an uppercut!
 Down he went.
 Boom!
 You know?
 It was a lucky shot.
 It was in the back of the Daily News.
 You could see Castellani flying.
 Oh boy.
 Anyhow, they stopped the fight and Castellani’s manager jumps in the ring and starts throwing a million fuckin’ punches.
 He was hittin’ every-fuckin’-body, including the referee.
 He was a boss of the Mob in New York.
 The story was that he’d bet $80,000 on the fight.
 So it wasn’t a fix.
 You know?
 Ernie got lucky.”

 It was the kind of luck that a murderous underboss could not stomach.
-After the chaos had settled down, Robert Christenberry announced that a hearing would take place and that Eboli faced the loss of his managerial license.
+After the chaos had settled down, Robert Christenberry, Chairman of the New York Athletic Commission, announced that a hearing would take place and that Eboli faced the loss of his managerial license.
 “My license?”
 Eboli responded when asked about the forthcoming hearing.
 “When I see Christenberry in the morning, I’ll hit him in the mouth with it.
 That’s what I think of the current boxing setup.
 I’m speaking loud, so everybody can hear me.”

 Christenberry certainly heard.
 “If Ryan has been quoted correctly, this can mean suspension for life,” he said.
 “I intend to remove all undesirable characters from the sport.
 If boxing is to be a brawl, I want no part of it.”
 Eboli would probably have been happier if Christenberry had wanted no part of boxing before he, Christenberry, stripped him of his license and banned him for life.
 (On the assault charge, Eboli eventually pleaded guilty and received a suspended sentence and a $500 fine.)

 In the end, Eboli left boxing far behind, outstripping dozens of mafiosos who had dipped their crooked toes into the fight racket.
-Frankie Carbo, the undisputed czar of the fight racket, may be one of the most famous mobsters ever associated with boxing, but he never reached the heights that Eboli did in the LCN.
+Frankie Carbo may be one of the most (in)famous mobsters ever associated with boxing, but he never reached the heights that Eboli did in the LCN.

 In 1959, when Vito Genovese was convicted of drug trafficking, Eboli became part of a strange triumvirate (which included Mike Miranda and Jerry Catena) that ostensibly oversaw day-to-day operations of the borgata.
 Ultimately, however, it was Genovese who ran the outfit from his cell in the Atlanta Federal Penitentiary.
 When Genovese died, in 1969, Eboli was promoted to acting boss.
 In no time, the unpopular Eboli morphed into what Jimmy Breslin would call a “loud target.”
 (Louder in more ways than one, perhaps.
 Here is how mafia turncoat Al D’Arco described Eboli: “He rode around in this Cadillac El Dorado with a purple roof and a cream-colored body.
 He dressed like a million dollars.
 Everything about him said, ‘Gangster.’”)